Dog Shampoo Ingredient Database? Ingredients To Look For Or Avoid In Dog Shampoo

 Chamomile: The Soothing Agent

-Chamomile’s anti-inflammatory qualities help reduce swelling and redness.
-It’s especially helpful for dogs with sensitive or reactive skin.
+The anti-inflammatory properties of camomile help reduce redness and swelling.
+Dogs with reactive or sensitive skin will benefit most from it.
 Beyond soothing the skin, it also helps relax anxious pups during bath time, turning a stressful routine into a calming experience.

 Summary Table of Key Ingredients in Dog Shampoo